Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Introduction

-We note that our method shares conceptual similarities with the fixed-rank, collocation-based DLR method recently proposed in the concurrent work \cite{haut2026efficient}.
+We note that our method shares conceptual similarities with the collocation-based \review{$S_N$-like} DLR method recently proposed in the concurrent work \cite{haut2026efficient}.
 Both frameworks construct low-rank approximations by combining angular space sampling with projections in the physical space.
-However, beyond the capability for rank adaptivity, our approach differs fundamentally in the algorithmic integration of the angular sampling.
-The method in \cite{haut2026efficient} is designed for implicit time-marching: at each time step, a fixed number of angles is sampled based on the solution from the previous step, and a modified discrete ordinate system determined by these angles is subsequently solved via SI-DSA.
-Consequently, their sampling occurs externally to the iterative solver.
+However, our approach differs fundamentally in the algorithmic integration of the angular sampling.
+The method in \cite{haut2026efficient} is designed for implicit time-marching: at each time step, angles are sampled based on the solution from the previous step, and a modified discrete ordinate system determined by these angles is subsequently solved via SI-DSA.
+Consequently, their sampling occurs externally to the SI-DSA iterative solver.
 In contrast, our method adaptively samples angles to update the solution rank internally within the inner-loop iterations of the low-rank SI.
 This integrated design enables our rank adaptation through mild, rather than aggressive, space augmentation.

 Our paper is organized as follows.
 In Sec. \ref{sec:background}, we introduce the model problem and motivate the development of our method.
 In Sec. \ref{sec:lr-method}, we develop our low-rank SI-DSA.
 In Sec. \ref{sec:numerical}, we numerically demonstrate the performance of our method through a series of benchmark tests.
 At last, we draw our conclusions in Sec. \ref{sec:conclusion}.